crysalead/chaos-orm/docs/entities.md

 This method is related to embedded entities.
 The root path indicates at which position an "embedded entity" is located in its entity.
 The position is represented by a dotted field name string.

-This root path is requires for embedded entities to make schema casting to work.
+This root path is required for embedded entities to make schema casting to work.
 All field names will be prefixed by the entity root path to be able to match its definition in the entity's schema.